DIPlib/diplib/pydip/test/unit_tests.md

     >>> dip.Image(None)
     <Empty image>

-A single number is interpreted as a 0D image, whose datatype can be set optionally.
+A single number is interpreted as a 0D image, whose data type can be set optionally.

     >>> dip.Image(50)
     <Scalar image, SINT64, 0D>